-The source of inspiration for my works are often forms and situations of symbolic and timeless significance, which I can interpret through the prism of my own life and artistic experience, process, reinterpret, change the context and scale, thus creating my objects or photographic works.
+The sources of inspiration for my works are often forms and situations of symbolic and timeless significance, which I can interpret through the prism of my own life and artistic experience, process, reinterpret, and change the context and scale, thus creating my objects or photographic works.
 I am not attached to a single medium and I am eager to change the tools I use in my works, with the ultimate goal of adjusting the technique to the content of the message being conveyed.
-I assume that creative activity should focus on symbolic reflection, but at the same time, it is very important for me to keep a “pure” look, curiosity of a child.
+I assume that creative activity should focus on symbolic reflection, but at the same time, it is very important for me to keep a “pure” look, and curiosity of a child.
 An interdisciplinary approach and being able to use many mediums in my artistic research became a part of my statement as an artist.
 I think that we live in times that require interdisciplinarity not only in daily life but also in artistic research.
-I’m interested in how different media can merge, differentiate, correspond.
-My research now is focused on analyzing and exploring different means of artistic expression (graphic design, illustration, video mapping, medium format photography).
+I’m interested in how different media can merge, differentiate, and correspond.
+My latest research is focused on examining the contemporary relevance of diverse cultural narratives through the utilization of technology-empowered storytelling tools.